 The Global chef knife is another durable blade whose design is both Japanese and Anti-Japanese.
 It is made up of stainless steel which is corrosion and stain-resistant.
 It offers excellent and exceptional slicing properties.

 Victorinox Swiss Army Cutlery Fibrox Pro Chef Knife Set

-These knives are made of high-grade no-stain steel and are designed to stay sharp for long.
+These knives are made of high-grade no-stain steel and are designed to stay sharp for a long.
 The knives feature a 15-degree blade angle with high quality and incredible sharpness.

-But, in my point of view the knife set would be expensive to buy.
+But, in my point of view, the knife set would be expensive to buy.
 For proper preparation of cuisines, you need only three kinds of knives.

-A paring knife for doing light-duty tasks like peeling fruits and veggies, a serrated blade for cutting ingredients with a hard exterior and soft interior ,and a chef’s knife for general usage.
+A paring knife for doing light-duty tasks like peeling fruits and veggies, a serrated blade for cutting ingredients with a hard exterior and soft interior, and a chef’s knife for general usage.
 So, instead of getting a set, invest in a knife sharpener.

 If you are searching for a sharp and good quality knife that makes your cooking session fast and fun, then skim through the entire post below where I have compiled some well-researched points to look for in an affordable chef knife along with a few options that perfectly match the criteria of a perfect chef knife.

 How to select the best affordable chef knife: